Reed Library Collection Development Policy Addendum:

 Sound Recordings Collection

-The sound recordings collection is closely tied to the scores collection, in that it consists of recorded performances of musical repertoire.
-Though the collection exists in multiple formats, only compact audio discs are currently purchased.
+The sound recordings collection is closely tied to the scores collection, as it consists of recorded performances of musical repertoire.
+Though the collection exists in multiple formats, only compact audio discs (CDs) are currently purchased.
 Like the scores collection, multiple performance versions of standard repertoire are purchased.
 The focus of purchases to this collection is new repertoire and current performers/ensembles.
-Where possible, there should be a sound recording of all standard repertoire available in the scores collection.
+Where possible, there should be a sound recording of all standard repertoire that is part of the library's scores collection.

 Video Recordings Collection

-Video recordings are currently purchased in DVD format only, unless the item is available only in VHS format (e.g., some pedagogical titles).
-When possible, titles currently in the collection in VHS format should be replaced by those in DVD format.
-However, the focus of purchases for this collection is of new musical repertoire (e.g., operas, orchestral and chamber performances), conducting, vocal pedagogy and educational pedagogy.
+Video recordings are currently purchased in DVD format only, unless an item is available solely in VHS format (e.g., some pedagogical titles).
+The VHS collection is small, having been weeded of titles that were available in DVD format, and is not being developed.
+The focus of purchases for this collection is DVDs of current performances of standard musical repertoire (e.g., operas, orchestral and chamber music), conducting, vocal pedagogy and educational pedagogy.